buildpacks/rfcs/text/0000-dockerfiles.md

 # Motivation
 [motivation]: #motivation

 [RFC0069](https://github.com/buildpacks/rfcs/blob/main/text/0069-stack-buildpacks.md) introduces complexity by defining an API that allows buildpacks to modify base images.
 To avoid this complexity, we could rely on generated Dockerfiles for base image manipulation.
-This would simplify the original proposal by, e.g., only requiring a copy of the buildpack on the build-time base image.
+This would simplify the original proposal by, e.g., only requiring a copy of the extension on the build-time base image.

 # What it is
 [what-it-is]: #what-it-is